JayaniLakshika/paper-quollr/paper-quollr.md

 If a user would like to perform steps of the algorithm themselves, additional user input will be needed for the function that perform each step.
 For example, if the user wishes to use already binning data, the `extract_hexbin_centroids()` function can be used directly.

-The number of bins along the x-axis, the ratio of the ranges of the original embedding components, the buffer amount as a proportion of data, and if `is_rm_lwd_hex = TRUE`, benchmark value to remove low density hexagons are parameters that will be determined within `fit_highd_model`, if they are not provided.
+The number of bins along the x-axis, the ratio of the ranges of the original embedding components, the buffer amount as a proportion of data, and if `is_rm_lwd_hex = TRUE`, benchmark value to remove low density hexagons are parameters that will be determined within `fit_highd_model()`, if they are not provided.
 They are created as they are needed throughout the following example.
+The function `fit_highd_model()` provides the fitted model in $2\text{-}D$, and $p\text{-}D$.

 <div class="layout-chunk" data-layout="l-body">
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span><span class='fu'>fit_highd_model</span><span class='op'>(</span></span>